Photos from this trip can be found here.

-Poe Mountain was only the second mountain around Poet Ridge pups and I visited, first being Mount David from seven years ago.
+Poe Mountain was the second mountain on Wenatchee (Poet) Ridge pups and I visited, first being Mount David from seven years ago.
 I had originally planned on making my way here during summer so I could traverse the ridge at a faster pace and get several summits in one trip.
 But weather and other pre-planned trips kept me out of this area the entire season, until now.

 One car parked by the trailhead when we arrived.
 Later we bumped into owner of the vehicle, a hunter who was cleaning up game meat on Irving Pass’s north slopes when we hiked above him.
 He mentioned he had tried getting up Poe Mountain earlier but turned around because of amount of snow.
 Great, just when I decided there still wasn’t enough snow just yet and left snowshoes at home.